ÐÇ¿ÕÓ°ÊÓ

 Common application requirements include:

-• An official bachelor鈥檚 degree transcript meeting/exceeding the minimum GPA.
+• An official bachelor’s degree transcript meeting/exceeding the minimum GPA.

-• Credential evaluation establishing the equivalency of coursework completed outside of the US or Canada.
-This may be completed through organizations like or .
+• Credential evaluation establishing the equivalency of coursework completed outside of the US or Canada (this may be completed through organizations like WES or ECE).

 • A personal statement or essay.

-• A resume outlining the student鈥檚 academic and professional background.
+• A resume outlining your academic and professional background.

 • Letters of recommendation.